who0liebo0lie/ArticleTraffic/README.md

 # 🧠 Article Pattern Detection using NLP & Deep Learning

 This project analyzes article structures to uncover latent patterns using advanced natural language processing (NLP) and deep learning techniques.
 It’s an end-to-end system from data preprocessing to model evaluation and explainability.
+Goal would be to identify the types of articles readers found the most userful/interesting in order to produce more in the general theme.

 ---